AdobeDocs/experience-manager-65.en/help/sites-authoring/managing-pages.md

 >[!NOTE]
 >
 >When defining a page name, a good rule-of-thumb is to keep the page name as brief but as expressive and memorable as possible to make it easy to understand for the reader.
 See the [W3C style guide](https://www.w3.org/Provider/Style/TITLE.html) for the `title` element for more information.

 >
 >Also keep in mind that some browsers (e.g. older versions of IE) can only accept URLs up to a certain length, so there is also technical reason to keep page names short.

-When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and the JCR.
+When creating a new page, AEM will [validate the page name according to the conventions](/help/sites-developing/naming-conventions.md) imposesd by AEM and the JCR.

 The minimum allowed characters are:

 * 'a' through to 'z'
 * 'A' through to 'Z'
 * '0' through to '9'
-* _ (underscore)
+* `_` (underscore)
 * `-` (hyphen/minus)

 Full details of all characters allowed can be found in [the naming conventions](/help/sites-developing/naming-conventions.md).